 Abuse: a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or by others (e.g. via the internet).
-Abuse can take place wholly online or technology may be used to facilitate offline abuse.
-They may be abused by an adult or adults or another child or children.
-Children can be at risk of harm both inside and outside of the school/ outside or outside of home or when online.
+Somebody may abuse, neglect or exploit a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can 12 take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.